QuantEcon/lecture-python.myst/lectures/exchangeable.md

 * {doc}`this lecture <likelihood_ratio_process>` describes **likelihood ratio processes**
   and their role in frequentist and Bayesian statistical theories
-* {doc}`this lecture <navy_captain>` returns to the subject of this lecture and studies whether the Captain's hunch that the (frequentist) decision rule that the Navy had ordered him to use can be expected to be better or worse than the rule sequential rule that Abraham Wald designed
+* {doc}`this lecture <navy_captain>` studies  whether a World War II US Nay Captain's hunch that a (frequentist) decision rule that the Navy had told him to use was actually inferior to a sequential rule that Abraham Wald would soon design